C.D. Tondela

-Clube Desportivo de Tondela ([tõˈdɛlɐ]) is a Portuguese professional football club that plays in Primeira Liga, the top flight of Portuguese football.
-They are based in the town of Tondela, located in Viseu District, and play in the Estádio João Cardoso.
-Founded in 1933, the club predominantly played within Portugal's regional leagues until their climb up the league pyramid after 2004.
+Clube Desportivo de Tondela ([tõˈdɛlɐ]) is a Portuguese professional football club that plays in Primeira Liga, the top tier of Portuguese football, following their promotion after winning the 2024–25 Liga Portugal 2.
+They are based in the town of Tondela and play in the Estádio João Cardoso.
+Founded in 1933, the club predominantly played within Portugal's regional leagues until their gradual climb up the league pyramid since 2004.

 History

 Foundation and early years (1933–1986)

 On 6 June 1933, Clube Desportivo de Tondela was founded through a merger of two clubs in the village of Tondela: the Tondela Football Club, founded in 1925, and the Operário Atlético Clube, founded in 1932.

 Third Division (1986–1988)

 On the 1985–86 season, Tondela won the Divisão Honra title for the third time and achieved the promotion to the Terceira Divisão for the first time.
 They came in 10th in their first season on a competition ruled by the Portuguese Football Federation.
 They were relegated in the next season as they finished in 15th.